Published May 22nd, 2017

 - Servers: $25 each

-- 15% – 20% of the total liquor bill to be split between servers (check the contract, thought, because gratuity might already be included)
+- 15% – 20% of the total liquor bill to be split between servers (check the contract as gratuity might already be included)

 Hairstylists and Makeup Artists